 Operating Expenses are common, more frequent expenses that it would cost to run and maintain the property.
 Some examples include maintenance, small repairs, utilities, payroll, property taxes, and insurance.

 A Passive Investor is a party that stays “behind the scenes”.
 They only help with the financial aspects of the investment are not actively involved in the day to day activities.
 The passive investor is opposite from active investor.

 PGI stands for Potential Gross Income.
-PGI is the income you may potentially earn, given that you have full occupancy.
+PGI is the income you may potentially earn, given that you have full occupancy at market rates.

 Let’s look at an example:

 Assume you have 30 units in your apartment complex.

 So, 30 units x $1,000 = a PGI of $30,000 / month.